nicolaiunrein/cargo-get/README.md

 Questions can be asked in issues.
 To help us help you get pull requests merged quickly and smoothly, open an issue before submitted large changes.
 Please keep the contents of pull requests and commits short.
-Commit messages should include the intent of the commit. cargo-info uses rustfmt for formatting and clippy for linting.
+Commit messages should include the intent of the commit. cargo-get uses rustfmt for formatting and clippy for linting.

 ### Installation
 Ensure that you have a fairly recent version of rust/cargo installed.
 ```
-$ cargo install cargo-info
+$ cargo install cargo-get
 ```

 (Please check cargo's documentation to learn how cargo install works and how to set up your system so it finds binaries installed by cargo.)